mm696626/GameCubeMarioPartyAudioEditor/README.md

   * This is prevalent especially with 5.
 They're probably alternate versions of minigame themes or jingles, but who knows?
 * As of now, it's not possible to have songs that are larger than the original be the replacement (There's a size check in place)
   * Honestly, this is fine since Mario Party songs don't play for more than a minute anyway and the music restarts on a new event
+* This tool will attempt to auto select the other track of your song, so name it either with the same file name appended with _L and _R or (channel 0) and (channel 1)
+  * Example: mario_L.dsp and mario_R.dsp or luigi (channel 0).dsp and luigi (channel 1).dsp
+  * It will do the same with the PDT itself too to identify what game it's for.
+Keep the file name untouched

 ### Song Dumping
 * You can also dump the selected song to DSP format for listening in vgmstream or for conversion (it will dump in left and right channels)